jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 The two parts of the transformation and rendering comprise of:

-1.	- Use cheatsheet-to-dita.xsl which requires an XSLT 2.0 compliant processor.
+1.	- This is the transformation step and it uses cheatsheet-to-dita.xsl which requires an XSLT 2.0 compliant processor.
 	- I used SaxonHE9-6-0-7J from Saxonica which is currently the latest version.
 	- This file takes as input a collection on XML files (Eclipse cheat sheets) and creates multiple output files - a parent DITA Map and some associated tasks.
-	- The 'output' and sub 'dita' folder contains the dynamically created DITA files from this step.
+	- The 'output' and sub 'dita' folder contains the dynamically created (transformed) DITA files from this step.

-2.	- The 'info.debrief' custom DITA-OT plugin produces the PDF via the DITA-OT base libraries and a XSL - Formatting Objects Processor (FO Processor)
+2.	- This is the rendering (printing) step and the 'info.debrief' custom DITA-OT plugin produces the PDF via the DITA-OT base libraries and a XSL - Formatting Objects Processor (FO Processor)
-	- The 'output/pdf' folder contains the resulting PDF output from step 2
+	- The 'output/pdf' folder contains the resulting PDF output from this step
 	- I used Apache FOP 2.0 for the FO Processor and DITA-OT 1.8.5